alicemunsal/dohex/DoHex.md

 ![enter image description here](https://martinfowler.com/bliki/images/presentationDomainDataLayering/all_top.png)

 Now, we aligned the architecture view of the software and the code view.
-It makes the code easy to understand and discuss because we can reflect back to the code.
+It makes the code easy to understand and discuss.
+And end of discussions we can reflect back to the code.

 #### Component Communication